 As technology continues to rush forth rapidly, IT managers frequently face an “upgrade” challenge.
 Their responsibility is to:

-- Determine if the additional cost of new technology and training and acquiring new hardware/software will be justified by a notable improvement in accuracy, speed, capacity, mobility, and competitiveness.
+Determine if the additional cost of new technology and training and acquiring new hardware, files and software assets will be justified by a notable improvement in accuracy, speed, capacity, mobility, and competitiveness.

 Naturally, their clients begin to move toward newer, less painless options.